lisahaxel/alpha2omega3/README.md

 ## About me

 Hi, I'm Lisa.
-I am currently learning how to use GitHub.
+Welcome to my github account!